 Severability.
 If any provision of this Agreement is determined to be illegal or unenforceable, the remaining provisions of this Agreement remain in full force, if the essential provisions of this Agreement for each party remain legal and enforceable.

+Assignment and Delegation.
+The Buyer shall not assign its rights or delegate its performance under this Agreement.
+Any purported assignment or delegation in violation of this provision is void.

 Amendments.
 The parties may amend this Agreement only by the parties’ written agreement that identifies itself as an amendment to this Agreement.

 To evidence the parties’ agreement to this Agreement, they have executed and delivered it on the date stated in the preamble.